dmd-program/dmd-400-sp17/capstone-project-exhibition.md

 #### Gallery images

 Gallery images are shown on your project's profile page.
 Try to include between 3 to 12 images.
+Images can be close up views of details, documentation of process, etc. Do not include images larger than 1200px in any dimension.
+Use Photoshop to export `.jpg` images for display on the web at a compressed file size.

 **File name:**